 Low annual fee cards don't have as many extra benefits.
 Thus, if you'd like more perks then you may consider comprising and paying an annual fee.

-A balance transfer is a suitable pick if you find it difficult to pay your credit card balance off.
+A balance transfer offer is a suitable pick if you find it difficult to pay your credit card balance off.

 The idea of balance transfer is to give you a break from paying high interest and instead pay 0% interest for a term.
 It can be a great way to pay down your credit card debt quicker.